Extended hamiltonian action for arbitrary spin fields in flat and AdS spaces

-Totally symmetric arbitrary spin massless and massive free fields in flat and AdS spaces are studied.
+Totally symmetric arbitrary spin massless and massive free fields in flat and AdS spaces and conformal fields in flat space are studied.
 Extended gauge invariant hamiltonian action for such fields is obtained.
 The action is constructed out of phase space fields and Lagrange multipliers which are free of algebraic constraints.
 Gauge transformations of the phase space fields and Lagrange multipliers are derived.
-Lie derivative realization of flat and AdS space-time symmetries on the phase space fields and Lagrange multipliers is obtained.
-Canonical realization of space-time symmetries is also found.
 Use of the Poincar\'e parametrization of AdS space allows us to treat fields in flat space and AdS space on equal footing.

 {\arabic{footnote}}